← All Articles

 Staff training: S$1,000-S$3,000

-• Cloud basics for IT team
+• Cloud basics for your IT team

-• Specific platform training (AWS/Azure/GCP console, monitoring, billing)
+• Platform-specific training (AWS/Azure/GCP console, monitoring, billing)

-• Security best practices in cloud environments
+• Security best practices

 Total one-time cost for a typical SME: S$5,000-S$30,000